 Both the Centers for Disease Control and Prevention (CDC) and the Arthritis Foundation recommend exercise programs for hip and knee arthritis that include flexibility, strengthening, endurance, and balance.
-Yoga has all four components, making it a perfect tool for reducing arthritis pain and disability.
+Yoga has some components which helps to making it a perfect tool for reducing arthritis pain and disability.

 How yoga reduces arthritis pain